agataalla/scrapping_leMonde/README.md

 # scrapping_leMonde

-# scrapping Le Monde because why not (someone asked me)
+# scrapping Le Monde because why not

-Grabbing content on le Monde landing page, download it as csv
+Grabbing content on le Monde landing page, downloading it as csv